Cremorne (NSW)

 AreaSearch assessment of residential development drivers sees a low level of activity in Cremorne, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Cremorne has seen around 23 new homes approved each year over the past five financial years to June 2021.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Cremorne has seen around 23 new homes approved each year over the past five financial years ending 30 June 2021.
 This totals an estimated 118 homes.
-As of July 2026 (FY-26), 170 approvals have been recorded.
-Despite population decline in Cremorne, new supply has likely kept up with demand, offering good choice to buyers.
+As of 17 March 2026170 approvals have been recorded in FY-26.
+Cremorne's population has declined during this period, suggesting new supply is keeping up with demand and offering good choice to buyers.

 Frequently Asked Questions - Development